Anonymous23984902384/how-to-compare-adversarial-robustness-of-classifiers-from-a-global-perspective/README.md

 We use tensorflow-gpu 2.1 to calculate adversarial examples.
 To correctly set up tensorflow for your GPU, follow the instructions from: https://www.tensorflow.org/install/gpu.

-The models and datasets for the experiments are hosted in [Google Drive](https://drive.google.com/drive/folders/1f_Qf1abFXZw1GgWxttO9tgek6M7_lYiZ).
+The models and datasets for the experiments are hosted in [Google Drive](https://drive.google.com/drive/folders/1f_Qf1abFXZw1GgWxttO9tgek6M7_lYiZ) by Croce et al..
 In order to reproduce the experiments, you need to download them and extract the folders `models` and `datasets` into the submodule directory `provable_robustness_max_linear_regions`.

 ## Contact
 **Will be added after end of reviewing period.**